serokell/blog-posts/TON Contest/article.md

 what became _Fift_ Assembler could have as easily been embedded into some other language (like Haskell!).

-The same can be said about Func.
+The same can be said about FunC.
 Implementing a new high-level language from the ground up (they even have their own parser!) is certainly _fun_, but we can’t really _see_ the need for it.
 As a short-term strategy, the team could have taken an existing smart-contract language and adapted